 Living with AS

-We recommend adjusting features of the workplace to help make working with AS easier.
+We recommend adjusting features of the workplace to help make working with Ankylosing Spondylitis easier.
 For example, people that sit for much of the day can adjust the position of chairs and desks for proper posture.
 Vehicle seats can be adjusted to make driving more comfortable and reduce stress on joints and affected tissues.

 Exercise is important to overall health.
 It also helps keep the joints moving properly, and helps protect them by strengthening the muscles around them.